lowvoltage/lowvoltage.github.io/_posts/2017-07-13-Raspberry-Pi-MQTT-Server.md

 date: 2017-07-13
 categories: "Raspberry Pi" MQTT
 ---
-This is a step-by-step guide on how to install Raspbian on a headless Raspberry Pi Zero W, configure basic system services and install the [`mosquitto`](https://mosquitto.org/) MQTT server.
-Some of the steps are just a convenience and are optional.
+This is a step-by-step guide on how to install Raspbian on a headless Raspberry Pi Zero W, configure basic system services and setup the [`mosquitto`](https://mosquitto.org/) MQTT server.
+Some of the steps are mostly for convenience and are optional.

 ## Required hardware
 * Raspberry Pi Zero W (Wireless)
-* Micro SD card, 4Gb or more
+* microSD card, 4Gb or more
-* A 5V power adapter and a Micro USB cable
+* A 5V power adapter and a micro USB cable

 ## Install a Raspberry Pi image
 Download the "Raspbian Jessie Lite" image from https://www.raspberrypi.org/downloads/raspbian/ and install it on a micro-SD card.
-This is a distribution specifically for headless installations (it comes with no graphical UI) and it's only 1.3Gb.
+This is a slimmed-down distribution for headless installations and comes with no graphical UI.

 ## Setup WiFi network access
 With the SD card still connected to your computer, open the newly created "boot" drive / partition.
-Its size should be about 42Mb.
+Its size should be about 40Mb.
 Create a `wpa_supplicant.conf` file and fill-in your WiFi credentials:
 ```
 network={
        ssid="NetworkSSID"